saimoomedits/dotfiles/.github/README.md

     + **light.lua** - light theme

 * the gtk theme can be installed either from the *AUR* or from [here manually](https://github.com/nana-4/materia-theme)

+* This setup was indented to work with awesome-git only!